ILikeThisThing/ILikeThisThing/README.md

 See this [blog post](http://www.dancorman.com/knex-your-sql-best-friend/) for more information on setting up postgresql.
 If the database needs to be dropped run dropdb ilikethis_dev and then recreate

-You will need an API key for GiantBomb (game api) Google Books and OMBD (IMDB's api) are the other two apis
+You will need an API key for GiantBomb (game api).

+Google Books and OMBD (IMDB's api) are the other two apis and do not require apiKeys

 ### Roadmap